 One aim of the residency was to demystify machine learning, break out of the hidden black box and through examining both the inherent barriers and the current accessible tools, share insights and approaches for other artists to create with sonic AI.
 I created ‘DREAMING WITH MACHINES’ an educational project for young women with Brighter Sound to support others in using these tools and techniques.
 We looked at the technical history of AI, inherent bias in datasets, the positive aspects of the turn of creative AI and its potential to imagine future societies and realities.
 We discussed our relationship with machines and the participants created their own datasets and audio visual pieces which premiered online as ‘dream transmissions’ and were showcased at the Unsupervised#3 event at University of Manchester.

-SLEEPSTATES is the debut release by SONAMB, the new music project from Manchester sound artist Vicky Clarke, scheduled for release November 18th 2022.
+SLEEPSTATES is the debut release by SONAMB, the new music project from Manchester sound artist Vicky Clarke, released November 2022.
 Exploring machine addiction, broken radio transmissions and algorithmic sleep territories, the record takes the listener through a cycle of dream transmissions from the electrical imaginary; the techno – emotional states of slumber we experience between humans and machines late at night.

 SLEEPSTATES album artwork